jnikhila/jnikhila/README.md

 ## 🌐 **Online Presence**

-- Check out my [LinkedIn](https://www.linkedin.com/in/nikhila-jain) profile for more about my work.
+- Visit my [LinkedIn](https://www.linkedin.com/in/nikhila-jain) profile to learn more about my work.
 - Follow me on [Twitter](https://twitter.com/jain_nikhila) for tech updates and discussions.

 ## 📢 **Open to Collaboration**